richardvdweerd/a85_fluor_lights/README.md

  - possibility to remotely change function numbers for coach and cabin lighting
  - possibitity to remotely change the max speed for cabin light to light

-And attempt to implement above was started in another branch 'remote-programming'.
+An attempt to implement above was started in another branch 'remote-programming'.
 After implementing the code for entering the programming mode, the attempt was shut down because of memory lack on the attiny85.
 I wil try it again when the new micro processor (attiny167) has arrived.
 This processor had twice the (flash) memory.

 ---